Catching up with our recent International Baccalaureate Graduates

 Shihan Yu

-Shihan joined the school in 2019 (year 9), she enrolled in the EAL programme (English as an Additional Language) for approximately 1 year before she successfully transitioned to the mainstream.
+Shihan joined the school in 2019 (year 9), she enrolled in the EAL program (English as an Additional Language) for approximately 1 year before she successfully transitioned to the mainstream.
 She shares with us the challenges she faced “I have attended AIS since the end of 2019.
 The thing that I liked most about AIS was the comfortable studying atmosphere and many multicultural activities that let me fully enjoy my school life.
 My favourite subject was economics, and even though I’m not particularly good at it, I’m fascinated by how it interacts with society, and how the way of thinking is quite different.
 My favourite teacher is our head of Year 12, Mr Midgley, who is also my chemistry teacher.
 He is a very nice and humorous teacher, and his classes are always quite funny.”

 Shihan graduated with 43 points and is applying for NUS and NTU.
 After her studies, she looks forward to travelling.